In This Article

 .
 Move the toothbrush across your teeth in a small circular motion and repeat this multiple times for effective cleaning.
 Do not press the bristles too hard on your teeth as this can either harm your gum or make the bristles lie flat against the teeth.

 .
 Also, brush across of your premolar and molar (the chewing surfaces).
 Ensure that the bristles get into the crevices and groves.

 .
 Brush the side of the upper and lower teeth using the same circular motion.

 .
 Brush the inside of and bottom front teeth also in a circular motion.

 .
 Gently brush your tongue also but do not scrub.
 Brush your tongue from the back to the front.
 Doing this will help to freshen your breath and remove bacteria build-ups.

 .
 After brushing for about 2 to 3 minutes, rinse your mouth using a mouthwash.

 .
-Either it’s worn out or not, you need to replace your toothbrush after every 3 to 4 months.
+Whether it’s worn out or not, you need to replace your toothbrush after every 3 to 4 months.

 Flossing Your Teeth